In this section

 2.Tables

-•The Future table describes the pending result of performing a function using the async function.
+•The Future table describes a pending result of performing a function using the async function.

 Field